 So, once I figured out how to paginate, I did this to all my first posts back in January and February.
 I used the information that could fit on one page as a guide along with headings.
 I not to have a break in the middle of a paragraph of information.

 Daughter’s Point of View

 I was proudly showing my daughter the progress I was making on building my site and adding content.
-I was trying to be careful and add useful content along with good pictures.
-I was also trying to sort the information that would be intuitive for users to find.
+My view was that I was trying to be careful and add useful content along with good pictures.
+Additionally, I was trying to sort the information that would be intuitive for users to find.
 As I was explaining all of this to my daughter, I did a demonstration of how I figured out how to do paginating.
 She really burst my bubble when she explained that she got really annoyed with pagination.

 I was shocked!
 It was completely counter intuitive to what I thought.
 I tried to talk her into liking pagination by explaining the ease of seeing information on one page and just clicking the page numbers to move throughout the post.
 She wasn’t buying any of it.
 She told me that she likes scrolling on her phone and would rather scroll that have to click on something.
 Wow!
 What a revelation.